proycon/anavec/README.rst

 * The frequency of the candidate in the background corpus
 * The presence or absence of the candidate in the lexicon

-These components are normalized and summed to form a score for each correction cancidate.
+These components are normalized and summed to form a score for each correction candidate.
 Each of the four terms is parametrised by a weight, determining the share it takes in the whole score computation.

 This is all context insensitive, but a Language Model can be enabled for context sensitivity.
 The Language Model will